Writing Tests

 Because most of the Redux code you write are functions, and many of them are pure, they are easy to test without mocking.

-and configure it to use features in .babelrc
+npm install --save-dev babel-jestand configure it to use babel-preset-env features in .babelrc:

 In Redux, action creators are functions which return plain objects.
 When testing action creators, we want to test whether the correct action creator was called and also whether the right action was returned.